Hard thermal contributions to phase transition observables at NNLO: Higher-order corrections to equilibrium thermodynamics

-No value in $2 < m < 4$ is compatible with the condition in eq.~\eqref{eq:highT validity 1}, and therefore it is only consistent to include hard-scale generated dimension-6 terms along with soft-scale quantum corrections to the effective potential.
+No value in $2 < m < 4$ is compatible with the condition in eq.~\eqref{eq:highT validity 1}, and therefore it is only consistent to include hard-scale generated dimension-six terms along with soft-scale quantum corrections to the effective potential.

 Assuming therefore the perturbative expansion in eq.~\eqref{effective potential 1}, the broken-phase field-dependent masses,

 enter directly into the effective potential in the broken phase

 The potential up to NNLO can be obtained using either {\tt DRalgo}~\cite{Ekstedt:2024etx} or results from~\cite{Hirvonen:2021zej}.
 In the symmetric phase, the effective potential takes the form